-agonal escape zones until the end of the revolution time, the signal produced by the trapped cloud requires several bunch passages (in these conditions about seven) to accelerate the available trapped electrons into the escape regions of phase space.
+The modeled transverse distribution of the cloud trapped in the quadrupole magnet is shown in Fig. 7 at a time immediately preceding the return of the train.
+The mirroring electrons are concentrated in four quadrants near the beam outside of a central depletion zone of 2 cm radius and in the horizontal plane close to the vacuum chamber walls.
+The median energy of the trapped electrons was found to be about 50 eV.
+It is notable that since no electrons survive in the diagonal escape zones until the end of the revolution time, the signal produced by the trapped cloud requires several bunch passages (in these conditions about seven) to accelerate the available trapped electrons into the escape regions of phase space.
 We also verified that removing the quadrupole magnetic field from the ECLOUD model resulted in the trapped cloud density falling to less than 0.1%.

-In summary, operation of the Cornell Electron Storage Ring as a test accelerator studying performance limits for the damping rings of a future linear e + e- collider has provided a wealth of information on electron cloud buildup.
-Recent measurements with a novel timeresolving electron detector located in a quadrupole magnetic field have provided comparisons of signals from 10and 20-bunch trains of positrons which show clear evidence for electron trapping during the entire 2.5 μ s revolution time of the storage ring.
-Modeling tuned to the recorded signals indicates that approximately 5% of the cloud generated by a 5.3 GeV train of bunches each carrying 1.3×10^{11} positrons remains trapped.
-These and future measurements in the CESRTA program will inform studies of mitigation techniques serving the goal of raising beam current limitations on high-energy linear collider damping rings.
+In summary, recent measurements with a novel timeresolving electron detector located in a quadrupole magnetic field have provided comparisons of signals from 10and 20-bunch trains of positrons which show clear evidence for electron trapping during the entire 2.5 $\mu$ s revolution time of the storage ring.
+Modeling tuned to the recorded signals indicates that approximately 5% of the cloud generated by a 5.3 GeV train of bunches each carrying $1.3 \times 10^{11}$ positrons remains trapped.
+These and future measurements in the CESRTA program will inform